 We use zips very occasionally and when we do we opt for the YKK recycled version where we can.

 Finally all the fabric and components arrive at our manufacturers, SS clothing, Carterton who are 20 minutes up the road from us.
 They work 8am - 3pm, five days a week and only sew for Thunderpants.
 We have been working with this crew for 23 years.
-We pay them a set price per garment and that price is periodically increased to keep in line with their rising costs.
+We pay them a set price per garment and that price is periodically increased to keep in line with their rising costs and living wage rates.
 The workers stay with them for many years.
 There are four FTE at SS clothing.
-Everyone at SS clothing earns a living wage.

 SS clothing use Coats thread for sewing.

-Lamb Peters Print in Greytown is 10 minutes up the road and prints all our packaging and promotional requirements.
-We use unbleached brown card and water based black ink for our packaging and keep all printed promotional stuff to an absolute minimum.
+Lamb Peters Print in Greytown is 10 minutes up the road and prints all our packaging and promotional stuff.
+We use unbleached brown card and water based black ink for our packaging and keep all printed promotional things to an absolute minimum.

 Being a mail order business it was very important for us to find an alternative to plastic to send our orders.